andriykohut/esdb-py/README.md

 async def filters():
     async with ESClient("localhost:2113", insecure=True).connect() as conn:
+        # Append 10 events with the same prefix to random streams
         for i in range(10):
             await conn.streams.append(stream=str(uuid.uuid4()), event_type=f"prefix-{i}", data=b"")
+        # subscribe to events from all streams, filtering by event type
         async for event in conn.streams.read_all(
                 subscribe=True,  # subscribe will wait for events, use count=<n> to read <n> events and stop filter_by=Filter(